mechcloud/mechcloud-oidc-proxy/README.md

 # mechcloud-oidc-proxy
 This project is a `Cloudflare Pages Functions` project which should be deployed in your Cloudflare account.
-It is used by MechCloud to publish the static version of a site, purging Cloudflare cache and as a universal OIDC proxy to communicate with any third party API without storing any type of short/long term credentials for such APIs.
+It is used by MechCloud to publish the static version of a site, purging Cloudflare cache and as a universal OpenID Connect (OIDC) proxy to communicate with any third party API without storing any type of short/long term credentials for such APIs.

 This proxy is configured to trust MechCloud IdP (powered by `Auth0`) by default (See `OAUTH2_PROXY_HOST` variable in `wrangler.toml` file).
 However, if you want you can use your own IdP as well with this proxy but that is available for paid plans only.